databricks/terraform-provider-databricks/docs/data-sources/spark_version.md

 * `gpu` - (boolean, optional)  if we should limit the search only to runtimes that support GPUs.
 Default to `false`
 * `beta` - (boolean, optional) if we should limit the search only to runtimes that are in Beta stage.
 Default to `false`
 * `scala` - (boolean, optional) if we should limit the search only to runtimes that are based on specific Scala version.
 Default to `2.12`
-* `spark_version` - (boolean, optional) if we should limit the search only to runtimes that are based on specific Spark version.
+* `spark_version` - (string, optional) if we should limit the search only to runtimes that are based on specific Spark version.
 Default to empty string.
 It could be specified as `3`, or `3.0`, or full version, like, `3.0.1`

 ## Attribute Reference